x0k/svelte-jsonschema-form/.changeset/green-items-cheat.md

 "testing": minor
 ---

-Allow to enrich the widgets from
+Allow to provide additional specs for widgets schemas